 Small group of no more than 10 to ensure a comfortable and relaxed day

-All the main sights including the 12 Apostles, Loch Ard Gorge and The Razorback
+All the main sights including the 12 Apostles, Loch Ard Gorge and the Gibson Steps

 We get there early to beat the crowds

 Transport from Melbourne; friendly and knowledgeable adventure tour guide; transport back to Melbourne; a Facebook status to end them all

 Activewear and shoes you’ll be comfortable hiking in; swimwear and a small towel; warmer/cooler clothes to change into; sunscreen, hat and sunglasses; snacks and water